Skip to content

 Before you run this, make sure you are in the directory where you want to install PhotoPrism and that Docker Desktop is installed and started on your PC.

-Download our docker-compose.yml example for macOS (right click and Save Link As...) to a folder of your choice, and change the configuration as needed:
+Download our compose.yaml example for macOS (right click and Save Link As...) to a folder of your choice, and change the configuration as needed:

 It is important to increase the Docker memory limit to 4 GB or more, as the default of 2 GB can reduce indexing performance and cause unexpected restarts.